microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 - `device` - the device's specific location.

-- `global` - location of the sensor's device cluster.
+- `global` - location of the device's device cluster.

-- `device_id` - the sensor's unique identification number.
+- `device_id` - the device's unique identification number.

 - `type` - whether the information is an uplink (data is sent from the device up to the network server) or a downlink (data is sent from the network server down to the device).
 This will almost always be an uplink.

-- `fcnt_up` -  the up count; the number of uplink interactions between the sensor and the network server.
+- `fcnt_up` -  the up count; the number of uplink interactions between the device and the network server.

-- `fcnt_down` - the down count; the number of downlink interactions between the network server and the sensor.
+- `fcnt_down` - the down count.

 - `fport` - the port where the device’s packet is sent to the network server.

-- `iso_time` or `time`- the time at which the network received the sensor's data.
+- `iso_time` or `time`- the time at which the network received the device's data.

 - `ns_version` - the version of the network server.

-- `payload` - the data that the sensor sends out to the network server.
+- `payload` - the data that the device sends out to the network server.